|

 Those two versions are incorrectly called a Java version and a Web version, but they both are Java-based.
 Only installable version (Java version) permits to perform configuration tasks.
 Administrators or operators must also use the Java version to start Tivoli NetView functions and to run local automated tasks.
 Either Java version or the Web version can be used to manage events.

-Even console is very primitive and provides for only very basic viewing and responding to events.
+Event console is a badly written, very primitive application and provides for only very basic viewing and responding to events.
 It is so unsophisticated that lacks even basic capabilities typical for mail viewers.
-For example capability of copying event into buffer to paste it into some opther application is absent. you can copy it only slot by slot.
+For example capability of copying event into buffer to paste it into some other application is absent. you can copy it only slot by slot.
 In short it sucks.

 A couple of more or less advanced features provided are views ( Event Groups) and response scripts.